pazdera/tco/README.md

 Tco::reconfigure tco_conf
 ```

+Apart from that, the library then contains a few more advanced things which
+aren't that useful for everyone.
+Please, have a look at `lib/tco/tco.rb` if
+you're interested.

 ### The command-line tool

 Using the `tco` command is just as simple as using the Ruby library.
 It expects
-input either as a positional argument or alternatively at stdin.
+input either as a positional argument or alternatively at the standard input.

 Apart from the core functionality, the CLI tool adds support for simple
 templates that let you markup certain parts of your string.
 All templates